EyeTrackVR/EyeTrackVR/docs/_pages/WireGuide.md

-## IR PCB Emitter Back Side Wiring for 2 Resistors (reccomended)
+## IR PCB Emitter Back Side Wiring for 2 Resistors (recomended)

 <img src="https://imgur.com/BViCBrn.png" alt="drawing" width="200"/>

-###  The 2 350ohm resistors should connect the each side of the resistor pad and NOTHING ELSE.
-Its important that it does not touch any other pad.
+{% include custom/alerts/Warning.html content="The 2 350ohm resistors should connect the each side of the resistor pad and <b>NOTHING ELSE</b>.
+Its important that it does not touch any other pad." %}
 ### Alternatively you can wire it like the 1 resistor one, but add a secondary one in the 5v in wire.

-## IR PCB Emitter Back Side Wiring for 1 700-710 ohm Resistor (not reccomended)
+## IR PCB Emitter Back Side Wiring for 1 700-710 ohm Resistor (not recomended)

 <img src="https://imgur.com/va3tZOh.png" alt="drawing" width="200"/>